-The Hidimba Devi temple or Hadimba Temple is a famous temple in Manali, Himachal Pradesh.
+Hidimba Devi temple (or Hadimba Temple), in honour of Bhima’s wife Hidimba, is in Manali, Himachal Pradesh.
 It is in the midst of a forest- Dhungri Van Vihar.
-Hence, the temple gets its name from its surrounding forest area.
-This temple in honour of Bhima’s wife Hidimba and is also famous for its mystical aura.
 The sanctuary is over a huge rock jutting out of the ground which the devotees worshipped as an image of the deity.
-People from all over the world visit the temple every year.
-They offer prayers and also worship the goddess with all heart and soul.

-Further, the temple base is made out of whitewashed, mud-covered stonework.
+Further, the temple base consists of whitewashed, mud-covered stonework.
 An enormous rock occupies the inside of the temple, only a 7.5 cm (3 inch) tall brass image representing goddess Hidimba Devi.

 According to a legend, in bygone days religious zealots would tie the hands of “sinners” by the rope and then swing them against the rock- thus a rope hangs against the rock.

 70 m away a shrine exists dedicated to Ghatotkacha.

 One of the prominent features of the temple is that inside the temple complex there lies the imprint of the feet of the Goddess on a block of stone.
 Also, when zooming into the area where the temple is present via Google Satellite, the imprint of a giant foot spans across the valley in the area near the temple.

 What are the timings at Hidimba Devi Temple?

 Here are the timings of Hidimba Devi Temple: